 All of our doctors are board certified by the American Board of Ophthalmology.
 They utilize the most advanced specialized instruments and equipment to analyze and optimize the outcome of every cataract procedure.

 - Meet Jonathan D. Primack, MD

 - Meet Kevin J. Shah, MD

-We are the leading ophthalmology practice in the region, with four convenient locations in Wyomissing, Pottsville, Pottstown and Blandon.
+We are the leading ophthalmology practice in the region, with five convenient locations in Wyomissing, Pottsville, Pottstown, Lebanon and Blandon.
 Patients can expect the highest level of safety for cataract surgery in our state-of-the-art surgical suites.